kinghub007/Random_Password_Generator/README.md

 # Random Password Generator
-This is a Python Script that generates a 16-character long password.
+This is a Python Script that generates a 14 to 78-characters long password.

 ## CLI usage
 Clone the repository and run the script using `python3` command.
 You can also modify the password length.